YousefK5/management-system/README.md

 # management-system

-This is Second Task ,, adding table in html page in JS code
+This is Second Task ,, adding table that show an employee information in html page

 live URL : https://yousefk5.github.io/management-system/